 VHS tapes just don’t have any advantage over the likes of DVDs or digital streaming services.
 The quality is worse, they have to be rewound each time they’re played and they don’t include any special features or additional content.
 It’s unlikely we’ll ever see anything from VHS again aside from perhaps the occasional gimmicky release like The House of the Devil, released on VHS in 2010 to keep with the film’s intent to mimic 1980s horror films.

 Put simply, there is just no reason for VHS to resurface.
 But we’ll always remember its glory days and how revolutionary this technology was.
-If you have any old VHS tapes, you can convert your VHS to digital or onto a DVD to protect that footage from degrading with Video2DVD.
+If you have any old VHS tapes, you can convert your VHS to digital or onto a DVD or USB to protect that footage from degrading with Video2DVD.